rust-lang/rust/README.md

 You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
-For example, `cargo miri run -- -Zmiri-disable-validation` runs the program without validation of basic type invariants and references.
+For example, `cargo miri run -- -Zmiri-disable-validation` runs the program without validation of basic type invariants and without checking the aliasing of references.

 When running code via `cargo miri`, the `miri` config flag is set.
 You can use this to exclude test cases that will fail under Miri because they do things